cefriel/kg4di/docs/index.md

 - Write **lifting and lowering templates** using the [Mapping Template Language (MTL)](https://github.com/cefriel/mapping-template/wiki/Mapping-Template-Language-(MTL)) to convert between arbitrary formats and RDF
 - Apply **semantic transformations** within a pipeline to build and reshape knowledge graphs
 - Integrate external **data sources** (e.g. Wikidata SPARQL endpoint) as enrichment sources in a declarative pipeline
-- **Deploy and run** a complete end-to-end pipeline using the provided Docker environment
+- **Deploy and run** a complete end-to-end data integration pipeline feeding data to an actual application

 ---